toybreaker/jeancouteau/_articles/the-dirty-tricks-of-balinese-love .md

 He forces his daughter to participate in a ceremony with wafting incense, the bewildered girl sitting on the ground in a state of confusion.

-It soon appears obvious, to the officiating balian, and most importantly, to the father, that the girl, his daughter, is indeed possessed.
+It soon appears obvious, to the officiating _balian_, and most importantly, to the father, that the girl, his daughter, is indeed possessed.

-The more the balian calls up his reserve of holy formulas – some of them borrowed from Islam — the more confused the girl becomes.
+The more the _balian_ calls up his reserve of holy formulas – some of them borrowed from Islam — the more confused the girl becomes.

 Then she suddenly quiets down.
-He gives her a gegemet (a charm with holy syllables), which she usually slips underneath her bra.
+He gives her a _gegemet_ (a charm with holy syllables), which she usually slips underneath her bra.

 She is now safe: no counter-charm, no magic ring can have power over her now.